HELP WITH LIFE'S UNEXPECTED MOMENTS

 - Verity authorizes and pays transactions using the available balance in your account.
 The available balance is comprised of the ledger balance (collected funds) less any debit card holds, and does not include any deposited funds on hold.
 Verity may place a hold on deposited funds in accordance with our Deposit Account Agreement and Disclosure.
 If the funds in the available balance are not sufficient to cover a transaction, any available overdraft protection and/or the amount of the Overdraft Privilege limit, may be used to authorize and pay a transaction.
 Verity Credit Union will place a hold on your account for any authorized debit card transaction until the transaction settles (usually within two business days) or as permitted by payment system rules.
 In some cases, the hold may exceed the transaction amount.
 When the hold ends, the funds will be added to the available balance in your account.
 If your account is overdrawn after the held funds are added to the available balance and the transaction is posted to the available balance, an Overdraft Fee may be assessed.
 Please call us at (800) 444-4589 if you have any questions.

 - A link to a savings account or a line of credit is a less expensive option than an overdraft.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
-Use our mobile banking, Internet banking, and telephone banking services to keep track of your balance.
+Use Digital Banking or Telephone Teller to keep track of your balance.

 - Even if you have overdraft protection, Overdraft Privilege is still available as secondary coverage if the other protection source is exhausted.